 Your plastic surgeon may advise you to refrain from smoking for at least 2 weeks before and after the procedure.
 Learn more about how smoking impedes postoperative recovery from the American Society of Plastic Surgeons.

 Healing from blepharoplasty can be challenging, but it’s important to follow all aftercare instructions from your plastic surgeon.
 Men and women who come to Ladner Facial Plastic Surgery for eyelid surgery are usually thrilled with their results, and you can see why in our patients’ before and after pictures.
+You can also learn what to look for in eyelid surgery before and after photos in this post.
 If you want to see how blepharoplasty can rejuvenate your eyes, request a consultation or call us at (303) 253-7686 to schedule an appointment.